Brentuximab (Adcetris)

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

-How often and how severe the side effects are can vary from person to person.
+Side effects can vary from person to person.
 They also depend on what other treatment you are having.
-For example, your side effects could be worse if you are also having other drugs or radiotherapy.

 When to contact your team

-Your doctor or nurse will go through the possible side effects.
+Your doctor, pharmacist or nurse will go through the possible side effects.
 They will monitor you closely during treatment and check how you are at your appointments.
 Contact your advice line as soon as possible if:

 Early treatment can help manage side effects better.